 The Master of Arts in Teaching (M.A.T.) allows graduate students to pursue initial teacher licensure as part of the program.
-Graduate students who wish to independently pursue special education licensure can gain preparation through special education coursework.
+Graduate students who wish to independently pursue additional license types can gain preparation through add-on licensure coursework.
 More information on the M.A.T. and special education are found in the Professional and Graduate Education chapter.

-International students who wish to study in the United States for a period of one semester or one year may apply to the International Guest Student Program.
-This program provides an excellent opportunity to explore a particular field of study in depth; to explore a wide range of disciplines; and to become familiar with the United States and its educational system.
+International students who wish to study in the United States for a period of one semester or one year may apply as an International Visiting Student.
+Attending Mount Holyoke as a non-degree-seeking student provides an excellent opportunity to explore a particular field of study in depth, to explore a wide range of disciplines, and to become familiar with the United States and its educational system.

 Certificate for International Students